psrpinto/rev2-master-keyboard/README.md

 ![Diagram](diagram.png "Diagram")

 ## Usage
 Once you have followed the [Setup Instructions](setup.md), you can think of the Rev2 as two independent devices: a Synth and a Keyboard.
-Both are accessible through Midihub's `IN A` and `OUT A` but on different channels.
+Both are accessible through Midihub's `IN A` and `OUT A` but on separate channels.
 The Synth operates on the channels you've configured during setup (1 and 2 by default), and the Keyboard operates on an assignable channel, from 1 to 16.

-You assign the channel the Keyboard operates on through MIDI CC messages sent to `IN A`, on channel 16.
-To do this, you can use any device capable of sending MIDI CC, e.g. a computer or a MIDI controller like the one in the picture above ([Faderfox EC4](http://faderfox.de/ec4.html)).
-See [Control Plane](#control-plane) for more information about this, and a list of all parameters you can control.
+You set the Keyboard's channel through MIDI CC messages sent to `IN A`, on channel 16.
+To do this, you can use any device capable of sending MIDI CC, e.g. a computer, a MIDI sequencer, or a MIDI controller like the one in the picture above ([Faderfox EC4](http://faderfox.de/ec4.html)).
+See [Control Plane](#control-plane) for a list of all parameters you can control.

 The Keyboard outputs the following types of messages, on the assigned channel: